Avaneer Logo

 • Standards and frameworks like FHIR(R), EDI, EHNAC, CAQH, NCQA, WEDI

 Another challenge is a lack of standardization.
-While Fast Healthcare Interoperability Resource (FHIR) has given us a common set of protocols and standards for a payload of transactions on a network, FHIR alone does not translate into interoperability and data fluidity.
+While Fast Healthcare Interoperability Resource (FHIR) has given us a common set of protocols and standards for a payload of transactions on a network, FHIRÒ alone does not translate into interoperability and data fluidity.
 It is still a highly complex system of multiple data gateways.

 Are there any solutions that help solve interoperability challenges in healthcare?

-The Avaneer Health Network™ is a secure, permissioned, decentralized network and platform built on a data fabric infrastructure.
-Once a participant—payer, provider, or innovator—connects to the network, there is not a need to build a direct connection to any other participant.
-Data remains decentralized, and participants can control how and with whom they collaborate.
+The Avaneer Health Network is a secure, permissioned, decentralized network and platform built on a data fabric infrastructure.
+Once a payer or provider connect to the network, there is no longer a need to build a direct connection to each other.
+Data remains decentralized and network participants can control how and with whom they collaborate.
 Through a permissioned process, their data can be shared with anyone on the network whom they have approved to receive it.
 Once the connection is established, data can flow freely in real time, eliminating interoperability barriers and allowing genuine data fluidity.

 How the Avaneer Health Network™ connects healthcare